inft3063-assignment-1-wed-atb/INFT2063_Assignment_1-v02/manual.md

 *  **(2) C - Create**
     * User will be prompted to enter in the customer's **name**.
     * The program will then create an account for that customer.
-    * It will then automatically add the required loyatly points to the account and return back to the cash register program.
+    * It will then automatically add the required loyalty points to the account and return back to the cash register program.

 *  **(3) Enter - Skip**
     * Choosing this option will ignore the first two options and continue with the program